About Birth Small Talk

 - The expansion of midwifery continuity of carer models of care.

 I am a feminist and as such am critical of the patriarchal values embedded within healthcare systems, and particularly within obstetrics and gynaecology.
-I am mother to two lovely grown up people and live on Queensland’s Gold Coast.
-When I’m not writing or working, I’m probably reading, sewing, gardening, or cooking.
+I am mother to two lovely grown up people.
+When I’m not writing or teaching, I’m probably reading, sewing, gardening, or cooking.

 - Bachelor of Medical Science, University of Queensland, 1989